SLAM-Former: Putting SLAM into One Transformer: Experiments

-\paragraph{7-scenes Track.} Following a similar protocol as with the TUM RGB-D tracks, we evaluate the 7-scene as shown in~\cref{tab:7scenes_ate}.
-Our method outperforms most baselines under both the uncalibrated and calibrated settings.
-In more complex scenes, such as the office, pumpkin and kitchen, our model achieves a notably higher performance gap compared to the rest.
+We evaluate the tracking performance on 7-Scenes in ~\cref{tab:7scenes_ate}, where our method outperforms most baselines under uncalibrated and calibrated settings.
+In more complex scenes, such as the office, pumpkin and kitchen, our model achieves a notably higher performance gap compared to other methods.
 On average, our method outperforms all baselines.